Can I Solve This on My Own or Do I Need an Attorney?

 A Power of Attorney (also referred to as a POA) is a legal document that gives someone authority to act or make decisions on your behalf.

-The person who signs a Power of Attorney is called a "principal" or a "grantor."
-The person who is granted decision-making authority is called an "attorney-in-fact" or an "agent."
+The person who signs a power of attorney is called a "principal" or a "grantor."
+The person granted decision-making authority is called an "attorney-in-fact" or an "agent."
+The attorney-in-fact or agent can make decisions on behalf of the principal.
+The specific powers granted by the principal in the power of attorney document determine what actions the agent can take.

-The type of Power of Attorney document you draft determines:
+The type of power of attorney document you draft determines the following:

-This page will focus on using a POA for financial decisions.
+This page focuses on using a POA for financial decisions.

 Anyone could become incapacitated at some point in their lifetime.
-A financial power of attorney is a useful document to have in every estate plan.
+A financial power of attorney is a valuable document to have in every estate plan.

-This legal document is used most often to ensure financial care for:
+This legal document most often handles financial matters for:

-A person can only sign a Power of Attorney if they are of sound mind.
-If you become mentally incompetent, it is possible:
+A person can only sign a power of attorney if they are of sound mind.
+If you become mentally incompetent or experience incapacitation before you sign the legal document, it is possible:

-If you have not authorized someone to make decisions for you then no one has the legal authority to manage your financial affairs.
+If you have yet to appoint an agent to manage your financial affairs, you may be left vulnerable in your financial matters.
 Bills may go unpaid.
 You could lose your home.

-If a Power of Attorney has previously been signed, it becomes effective immediately once a person is judged to be incompetent.
+Had a power of attorney been in place, the POA would be effective immediately once a person is deemed incompetent.
 Having this document in place ensures:

 The person you choose as your Financial Power of Attorney can handle matters such as:

-One might give Financial Power of Attorney to an adult child if an older adult parent is having trouble understanding their finances and paying their bills on time.
+Executing financial power of attorney documents is one of the cornerstones of elder law.
+One might give financial power of attorney to an adult child.
+This can help when an older adult parent has trouble understanding their finances and paying their bills on time.

-Fraud schemes targeting older adults and adults over 65 have exploded in recent years.
-Adults who have been the victim of fraud may feel more secure with a family member watching out for their finances.
+It should come as no surprise that fraud schemes targeting adults over 65 have exploded.
+Adults who have been the victim of fraud may feel more secure with a trusted family member watching out for their finances.

-A few limitations are baked into the role of Power of Attorney.
+With all the powers that can come with a POA, there are a few limitations on the role of power of attorney.
 The person named as the attorney-in-fact cannot:

-We could also ask the question this way: “What is the difference between a "durable" and a "limited" Power of Attorney?"
+We could also ask this question: “What is the difference between a 'durable' and a 'limited' power of attorney?"

-A durable Power of Attorney gives the agent authority to make decisions immediately after the grantor signs the document.
-That authority continues until the grantor's death or until the document is revoked.
+A durable power of attorney gives the agent authority to make decisions immediately after the grantor signs the document.
+That authority continues until the grantor's death.
+The authority could also end upon revocation.
+The grantor could revoke the durable power of attorney and end the agent's authority at any time.

-For example, a grantor might give someone authority to purchase real estate for them in another state.
+For example, a grantor living in New York might give someone authority to purchase real estate for them in California.
 That authority may end when the purchase is complete.
-Or a Power of Attorney may go into effect when the grantor becomes incapacitated and continue for as long as they are incapacitated.
+Or a power of attorney may go into effect when the grantor becomes incapacitated, as determined by a medical professional, and continue for as long as they are incapacitated.

-It's important to define the conditions of a limited Power of Attorney as clearly as possible to prevent misunderstandings and potential legal challenges.
+It's essential to define the conditions of a limited power of attorney as clearly as possible to prevent misunderstandings and potential legal challenges.

 A legally valid power of attorney requires only a few specific things:

-Also, you cannot assign power of attorney to a child under 18 years of age, or a convicted felon.
+You cannot assign power of attorney to a child under 18 or a convicted felon.

-Once these minimal conditions have been met, the remainder of the document should:
+Once the documents meet the minimal conditions, the remainder of the document should:

-In simple situations, you can create a Financial Power of Attorney from home with a DIY form.
-Just make sure you pick one for your specific state and follow the directions.
+You can create a financial power of attorney from home with a DIY form in simple situations.
+Be sure to pick one for your specific state and follow the directions.

-It can be helpful to know the different types of POAs to understand which one may be right for you.
-There are six types of power of attorney.
-Or, more accurately, six characteristics of a power of attorney.
+It can be helpful to know the characteristics of different types of powers of attorney to understand which may be right for you.
+There are several types of power of attorney.

-Two types relate to when decision-making authority begins.
+Two types of POAs relate to when decision-making authority begins.
 Two relate to the scope of authority given.
 And two relate to specific kinds of decisions that the agent can make.

 Once signed, a durable POA remains in effect until the grantor revokes the legal document or the grantor dies.

-If you cannot make decisions for yourself, the person you have granted that authority can immediately do it for you.
+If you cannot decide for yourself, the person you have granted that authority can immediately begin making decisions.

 A springing POA takes effect (or springs into action) when certain conditions happen.
 A clause in the POA defines those conditions.

 Unlike a durable power of attorney, this type of POA doesn't become effective until you have been declared incapacitated or incompetent.
-There may be a critical lag time before it takes effect.
+There may be a delay before it takes effect.
+Your POA will typically define how an incapacity declaration is determined.

-This kind of POA allows the attorney-in-fact to act on any matter allowed by state law.
+This kind of POA allows the attorney-in-fact to act on any matters state law allows.

 They can act as your agent to sell your property, manage your bank accounts, or manage your legal affairs.
 (See below to learn what they can't do with a power of attorney.)

-This type of POA gives your agent authority to perform specific tasks for a specific time.
+This POA gives your agent authority to perform specific tasks for a particular time.

 A financial POA allows your agent to make financial decisions on your behalf.